philalem/ml-notes/README.md

 ## why use it?
-PREDICTION! we, as humans, have a hard time predicting the future; however, with machine learning, we can take a lot of the bias out of prediction in order to, hopefully, make it more accurate.
+PREDICTION! we, as humans, have a hard time predicting the future; however, with machine learning, we can take a lot of the bias out of prediction in order to, hopefully, make it more accurate. we can also use machine learning for many other things. for many things humans can do, we can use machine learning to replicate it or even do it better.

 ## two types of learning...
 **supervised** and **unsupervised** learning.